 Section 4.
 Students are free to attend the institutions of their choice.
-However, at an appropriate point in time, a commitment in writing must be made between students and institutions.
-At such a point, administrators, faculty members, students, and all other parties involved must clearly state the nature of these commitments, the schedules for their implementation, and the conditions under which such commitments may be released by any or all of the parties.
+However, at an appropriate point in time, a mutual commitment in writing may be made between students and institutions.
+Any such mutual agreement must clearly state the nature of these commitments and the obligations they impose on administrators, faculty members, students, and all parties involved, as well as, the schedules for their implementation, the conditions under which such commitments may be released by any or all of the parties, and the institutional offices responsible for areas addressed in the commitment statement.